 ‘In accepting this challenge to suffer bravely, life has a meaning up to the last moment, and it retains this meaning literally to the end.’

-“What is the meaning of life?” can be a troubling inquiry, especially for someone struggling with a mood or anxiety disorder.
+“What is the meaning of life?” can be a troubling inquiry, especially for someone struggling with a mood or anxiety disorder or burnout – in these days, no less.

-Oh, you might say, “To go to work.”
-To which I’d again ask, “Why?”
+You might say, “To go to work.”
+To which I’d ask, “Why?”
 “So I can eat, keep a roof over my head, and pay the bills.”
 To which I’d reply, “Well that’s great, but what else can you come up with?”

 And then, there may be silence.

 Fact is, I believe most of us do what we do because, well, that’s what we do.
-But for many (including moi), that doesn’t cut it.
-And if we can’t manage to come up with even a morsel of meaning in life, living becomes a dicey proposition.
+But for many of us, that doesn’t cut it.
+And if we can’t manage to come up with even a morsel of meaning in life, “living” becomes a dicey proposition.

-In the midst of a horribly callin’-it-in “life” a dozen or so years ago, I turned to a book I’d blown-off in the past: Man’s Search For Meaning, by the great 20th Century psychiatrist, theorist, and professor Viktor Frankl.
+In the midst of a horribly calling it in “life” some 15 years ago, I turned to a book I’d blown off: Man’s Search For Meaning, by the great 20th century psychiatrist, theorist, and professor, Viktor Frankl.

 If you haven’t read it, I’d encourage you to do so.